web-platform-tests/wpt/README.md

 * `wpt manifest` - For updating or generating a `MANIFEST.json` test manifest
 * `wpt install` - For installing the latest release of a browser or webdriver server on the local machine.
-* `wpt serve-wave` - For starting the wpt http server and the WMAS test runner (requires to generate MANIFEST.json using `wpt manifest`).
-More details on how to use the WMAS test runner see the [documentation](./tools/wptserve/wptserve/wave/docs/usage/usage.md).
+* `wpt serve-wave` - For starting the wpt http server and the WAVE test runner.
+More details on how to use the WAVE test runner see the [documentation](./tools/wave/docs/usage/usage.md).

 <span id="windows-notes">Windows Notes</span>
 =============================================